 2011 began with the strengthening of distribution: a Neil Barrett boutique opened in Landmark building, Hong Kong.
 Four boutiques and one monobrand store opened between autumn 2011 and spring 2012 in Korea.
 Neil continues his partnership with architect star Zaha Hadid who designs all of Neil Barrett's shops.

-Recently, Neil Barrett’s suits have been a favourite with the likes of Gary Barlow, Ben Wishaw and Matthew Morrison [any other names you’d rather mention here?], but international trendsetters began turning to Neil Barrett for their wardrobe needs since 2004: Orlando Bloom, Colin Firth, Jake Gyllenhaal, Lenny Kravitz, Ewan McGregor, Chris Martin and Mark Ruffalo just to name a few.
+Recently, Neil Barrett’s suits have been a favourite with the likes of Gary Barlow, Ben Wishaw and Matthew Morrison, but international trendsetters began turning to Neil Barrett for their wardrobe needs since 2004: Orlando Bloom, Colin Firth, Jake Gyllenhaal, Lenny Kravitz, Ewan McGregor, Chris Martin and Mark Ruffalo just to name a few.
 Neil was especially proud when Brad Pitt chose to wear Neil Barrett for his change in image with “Mr And Mrs Smith”, becoming the first celebrity to wear one of the “hand aged” leather jackets that have since become signature pieces in the Neil Barrett collections.